 5. Be Prepared for Questions

 Share your plans for the future with your parents, including how you intend to take care of yourself and the baby or other plans.
+Keep the focus on your needs and what you want for your future.
 Assure them that you’re open to seeking medical care and exploring options for support, such as prenatal care, adoption, and counseling.
 Show them that you’re being proactive in addressing the challenges ahead, but be open to any support they can give.

 6. Listen to Their Concerns